hleuwer/lua-http-digest/README.md

 local b, c, h = http_digest.request(url)
 ```

 Here is an example using asynchronous requests using [copas](https://keplerproject.github.io/copas) with a user supplied handler function.
-The handler receives the body of the response, the HTTP status code and the response header.
+The handler receives the body of the response, the HTTP status code, the response header and an opaque user value given at request time allowing to associate the asynchronous response with the request.
 This form is intended to be used in cases, where http-digest.lua is not used within another module providing a response header, for instance [luasoap](https://tomasguisasola.github.io/luasoap).

 ```lua
 local http_digest = require "http-digest"